google/rerast/README.md

 This will locate the changed expression in your project (of which there should be only one) then try to determine a rule that would have produced this change.
 It will print the rule, then apply it to your project.
-If you are happy with the changes, you can run with --force to apply them, or you could copy the printed rule into a .rs file and apply it with --rule.
+If you are happy with the changes, you can run again with --force to apply them, or you could copy the printed rule into a .rs file and apply it with --rules_file.

 * The rule produced will use placeholders to the maximum extent possible. i.e. wherever a subexpression is found in both the old and the new code, it will be replaced with a placeholder.